machinable-org/machinable/docs/guide/components.md

 ## self.observer

-The observer interface `self.observer` allows for the storing of data and results of the component.
+The observer interface `self.observer` allows for the storing of data and results of the components.
 Note that you don't have to specify where the observer data is being stored.
-You can specify the storage location before the execution and machinable will manage unique directories automatically.
+You can specify the store location before the execution and machinable will manage unique directories automatically.
 The data can later be retrieved using the [Observations](./observations.md) interface.

 **Log**